 So, she left her water containers, and we aren't told if she actually drew water out of the well, or if she gave Jesus a drink.
 Do you think she did?
 I hope so.

 What an incredible honor, to be the one to give Jesus a drink of water!
 Yet, Jesus had once said, “Truly, I say to you, as you did it to one of the least of these my brothers, you did it to me.”
 (Matt 25:40).

 She had suddenly discovered that neither her water Jars nor the water in the old well, were as important as " the water that wells up into eternal life," the kind of water Jesus had to offer.

 She had gone to tell the others about Jesus.

 The Samaritan's were a lot like the Jews in that, they wouldn't have had much regard for the witness of any woman, and the witness of an adulteress would have been worthless.
 How ironic that she became one of the very first witnesses for Jesus.

-We can easily see a dramatic change in this Samaratin woman at the well.
-She had come to draw water at a time of day when she was least likely to see others; yet, here we see her running to town, telling everyone to...,
+We can easily see a dramatic change in this Samaritan woman at the well.
+She had taken great measures to avoid others; yet, here we see her running to town, telling everyone to...,

 "Come see a man whom must be the Messiah..."

 We can still see that change in people today.
 There is just something about a new convert.
 They are on fire for the Lord, and some of the greatest witnesses for Christ.